jbzmcs/Smart-Irrigation-System-Project/README.md

 ## Description

-This project implements a **Smart Irrigation System** on the **ATmega328P microcontroller** using **AVR programming in C**.
+This project implements a **Smart Irrigation System** on the **ATmega328P microcontroller** using **AVR programming in C** — meaning no Arduino libraries or frameworks are used, solely bare-metal.
 The system automatically monitors soil moisture using an analog sensor and controls a water pump through a relay module.
 Key features include:

 * **Analog-to-Digital Conversion (ADC)** to read soil moisture levels.
 * **Timer1 with interrupts** for periodic sensor reading (every 1 second).